 Because of the requirement for tetrahydrobiopterin in the function of phenylalanine hydroxylase, deficiencies in DHPR can manifest with hyperphenylalaninemia.
 However, since tetrahydrobiopterin is a cofactor in several other enzyme catalyzed reactions (e.g. see the synthesis of the tyrosine- and tryptophan-derived neurotransmitters as well as nitric oxide in Specialized Products of Amino Acids), the effects of missing or defective DHPR cause even more severe neurological difficulties than those usually associated with PKU caused by deficient phenylalanine hydroxylase activity.back to the top

 The fate of Δ1-pyrroline-5-carboxylate (and its open-chain tautomer, glutamate γ-semialdehyde) depends on prevailing cellular conditions.
-Ornithine production occurs from the semialdehyde via a simple glutamate-dependent transamination, producing ornithine.
-When arginine concentrations become elevated, the ornithine contributed from the urea cycle plus that from glutamate semialdehyde inhibit the aminotransferase reaction, with accumulation of the semialdehyde as a result.
-The semialdehyde cyclizes spontaneously to Δ1-pyrroline-5-carboxylate which is then reduced to proline by the NAD(P)H-dependent enzyme pyrroline-5-carboxylate reductase 1 (PYCR1).
+Ornithine production occurs from the semialdehyde compound via a simple glutamate-dependent transamination, producing ornithine.
+When arginine concentrations become elevated, the ornithine contributed from the urea cycle plus that from Δ1-pyrroline-5-carboxylate inhibit the aminotransferase reaction, with accumulation of Δ1-pyrroline-5-carboxylate as a result.
+The accumulating Δ1-pyrroline-5-carboxylate can then be reduced to proline by the NAD(P)H-dependent enzyme pyrroline-5-carboxylate reductase 1 (PYCR1).
 The PYCR1 gene is located on chromosome 17q25.3 and is composed of 9 exons that generate five alternatively spliced mRNAs that encode four different isoforms of the enzyme.

 As indicated below, serine can be derived from glycine (and visa versa) by a single step reaction that involves serine hydroxymethyltransferase (SHMT; also called glycine hydroxymethyltransferase) and tetrahydrofolate (THF).
 Indeed, the interconversion of serine and glycine via the involvement of THF represents the major pathway for the generation of N5,N10-methylene-THF which of a member of the active pool of folate derivatives.
 N5,N10-methylene-THF is required for purine nucleotide and thymine nucleotide biosynthesis.

-The main pathway to glycine is a 1-step reversible reaction catalyzed by serine hydroxymethyltransferase (SHMT).
+The main pathway to glycine is a one-step reversible reaction catalyzed by serine hydroxymethyltransferase (SHMT).
 This enzyme is a member of the family of one-carbon transferases and is also known as glycine hydroxymethyltransferase.
 This reaction involves the transfer of the hydroxymethyl group from serine to the cofactor tetrahydrofolate (THF), producing glycine and N5,N10-methylene-THF.
 As pointed out in the previous section, there are mitochondrial and cytosolic versions of serine hydroxymethyltransferase.
-The cytosolic enzyme is referred to as SHMT1 and the mitochondrial enzyme is encoded by the SHMT2 gene on chromosome 12.
+The cytosolic enzyme is encoded by the SHMT1 gene on chromosome 17 and the mitochondrial enzyme is encoded by the SHMT2 gene on chromosome 12.
 The major glycine biosynthetic enzyme is the cytosolic form of SHMT.

-Glutamate is synthesized by the reductive amination of α-ketoglutarate catalyzed by glutamate dehydrogenase; it is thus a nitrogen-fixing reaction.
+Glutamate is synthesized by the reductive amination of 2-oxoglutarate (α-ketoglutarate) catalyzed by glutamate dehydrogenase; it is thus a nitrogen-incorporating reaction.
 In addition, glutamate arises by aminotransferase reactions, with the amino nitrogen being donated by a number of different amino acids.
 Thus, glutamate is a general collector of amino nitrogen.

 Aspartate is formed in a transamination reaction catalyzed by aspartate transaminase, AST.
 This reaction uses the aspartate α-keto acid analog, oxaloacetate, and glutamate as the amino donor.
 Aspartate can also be formed by deamination of asparagine catalyzed by asparaginase.

 Asparagine synthetase and glutamine synthetase, catalyze the production of asparagine and glutamine from their respective α-amino acids.
-Glutamine is produced from glutamate by the direct incorporation of ammonia; and this can be considered another nitrogen fixing reaction.
+Glutamine is produced from glutamate by the direct incorporation of ammonia; and this can be considered another nitrogen incorporating reaction.
 Asparagine, however, is formed by an amidotransferase reaction.
 The glutamine synthetase enzyme is encoded by the glutamate-ammonia ligase gene (symbol: GLUL) which is located on chromosome 1q31 and is composed of 9 exons that generate several alternatively spliced mRNAs, each of which encode the same 373 amino acid protein.
 Asparagine synthetase is encoded by the ASNS gene which is located on chromosome 7q21.3 and is composed of 15 exons that generate several alternatively spliced mRNAs.

 Aminotransferase reactions are readily reversible.
 The direction of any individual transamination depends principally on the concentration ratio of reactants and products.
 By contrast, transamidation reactions, which are dependent on ATP, are considered irreversible.
 As a consequence, the degradation of asparagine and glutamine take place by a hydrolytic pathway rather than by a reversal of the pathway by which they were formed.
 As indicated above, asparagine can be degraded to aspartate.back to the top